AfinaSW/Logistics-Analytics/README.md

 ---

-# Project Outcomes

-The project demonstrates the ability to:

-- Design an end-to-end analytics architecture in Microsoft Fabric
-- Build a multi-layer Medallion Architecture
-- Develop ETL workflows using PySpark notebooks
-- Orchestrate data pipelines
-- Create a Star Schema semantic model
-- Deliver executive dashboards in Power BI

----

 # Project Overview

 The project implements a complete analytics workflow using Microsoft Fabric and Power BI.

 The solution is built on a synthetically generated logistics dataset designed to simulate realistic business operations while avoiding the use of confidential company data.

-The project includes:
+The project demonstrates the ability to:

-- Data ingestion into a Lakehouse
-- Data transformation using PySpark notebooks
-- Medallion Architecture (Bronze → Silver → Gold)
+Design an end-to-end analytics architecture in Microsoft Fabric Build a multi-layer Medallion Architecture (Bronze → Silver → Gold) Develop ETL workflows using PySpark notebooks Orchestrate data pipelines
-- ETL orchestration with Microsoft Fabric Data Pipelines
-- Semantic Model development
+Create a Star Schema semantic model
-- Interactive Power BI dashboards
+Deliver executive dashboards in Power BI

 The final result is a complete analytics platform that showcases modern Microsoft Fabric capabilities, from data engineering to executive reporting.